 PLEASE NOTE: This property is available to THIRDHOME members through a collaboration with HotelSwaps and, as such, each stay is governed by their Terms and Conditions which can be found here: https://hotelswaps.com/guest-terms-conditions-3rd-party.

-The booking is for a double room.
 The room details and photos shown here are indicative of the property and not necessarily of the room that you will be staying in.

 By booking this property you acknowledge that you are responsible for paying any potential local city and tourism taxes related to your stay at the time of check out.